2/13/2019

 Operator

 Thank you.
-If you'd like to ask a question, please press star 1 on your telephone keypad, and the confirmation tone will indicate your line is in the question queue.
-You may press star 2 if you'd like to remove your question from the queue.
+If you'd like to ask a question, please press star 1 on your telephone keypad and the confirmation tone will indicate your line is in the question queue.
+You may press star two if you would like to remove your question from the queue.
 For participants using speaker equipment, it may be necessary to pick up your handset before pressing the star keys.
 Our first question today is coming from the line of Anthony Pallone with J.P.
 Morgan.
-Please receive your questions.
+Please receive your question.

 speaker